Landscaping the Right Side with a Dry Riverbed

 Since this part of the house is in shade during the hottest part of the day, it is fun to come here to garden then where it is cooler.

 The dry riverbed defines a path to and through the gate, and keeps people from trampling on the plants.
 I’m so happy with how it turned out!
+It’s such a peaceful area.
+Later on I got some scalloped brick edging and replaced the wooden edging with more brick.

 This picture shows how my volunteer yellow pear tomato plants grew like weeds.

 My rose bush has thrived in its corner.
 In front of it are some tall verbena, with tiny purple flowers when it blooms.
 I take the stepping stones inside during the winter, just in case freezing weather would damage them.
 You can see how the path curves to the right, past the bench to go through the gate.
+By the way, if you like that bench, I made directions for you!

 My cannas came back after the winter, since they are somewhat protected by the house.
 The columbines that I recently added are coming back, as well as the bleeding hearts.
 I also have some very hardy soapwort that comes back every year that is more toward the front.
 In addition I have lots of yellow pear tomatoes that spring forth by the hundreds of plants every year.
 They have already sprouted.
 If you are local and would like some yellow pear tomato plants, please let me know in the comments.
 I would love to give you some.
 In the little circle to the right of the stepping stones are lamb’s ear and money plant.
 It is really amazing what you can fit in a small space– especially when you are trying to leave no room for weeds to grow!.